bawbgale/bawbgale.github.io/_posts/2017-10-08-adventures-in-tableau-server-device-type-analysis.md

 END
 </pre>

-But that&#8217;s not only ugly and barely scratches the surface of different user agents, but also would be difficult to maintain as new browser versions are released.
+But that’s not only ugly and barely scratches the surface of different user agents, but also would be difficult to maintain as new browser versions are released.
 Also, why reinvent the wheel?
 This parsing is already built into numerous Web analytics products like Google Analytics, Web development frameworks, and open source libraries.
 So I looked around for a Tableau-friendly option.

 What I found is an open-source library called [woothee](https://woothee.github.io/), which has implementations for many different programming languages including that favorite of data geeks, Python.
-Its maintainers regularly update it as new browser versions are released, and it even recognizes known search engine bots, which it labels as &#8220;crawler.&#8221;
+Its maintainers regularly update it as new browser versions are released, and it even recognizes known search engine bots, which it labels as “crawler.”

 Woothee accepts an HTTP user agent string as input and returns a JSON string containing several useful attributes: